About Steve - G3ZPS

 I am Fellow of the prestigious IET (Institute of Engineering and Technology) and have my own company - Steve Shorey Associates Ltd, for technology consulting and project management - which keeps me going ..Oh yeah and I also play the guitar quite a lot!!

 One of my abiding passions is building, experimenting, fixing and restoring electronic 'stuff'; radio equipment, audio gear, antennas, guitar amplifiers, music synthesizers, computing and gadgets.
 I have become quite adept at refurbishing old ham radio kit in recent years- much of it the victim of 'Mr Ham Radio Bodger'.
 He loves making daft modifications, bodges, drilling holes in front panels and trying his hand at painting.
 I have seen stuff that beggars belief - look at my other pages for the some of the horror stories.
 It takes time, committment and skill to restore old radios and sadly many hams have unloved kit in dusty corners of their shacks that will never be back on the air - I have had contacts on every single radio that has passed through my workshop.
+Another trend I have noticed is folks buying old gear and then searching for someone to repair or restore it for them.

 ALL CHANGE IN HAM RADIO COMMUNICATIONS TECHNOLOGY